ppetrou/petrospetrou.co.uk/jekyllrb/root/about.markdown

 ---

 Hi, my name is Petros Petrou, I was born in 1980 and my hometown is Levadia, Greece.
-The last 10+ years I live in London and currently work for Red Hat UK&I as a Cloud Consultant.
+The last 10+ years I live in London and currently work for Red Hat UK&I as a Senior Consultant.
 My area of expertise is RHEL, Virtualization and Platform Build Automation.

 Although my past technical background is in application development and middleware I have developed a passion for Infrastructure and Cloud Technologies since joining Red Hat.